WebAssembly/spec/proposals/gc/Overview.md

 * No heavyweight object model
 * Independent from linear memory
 * Accept minimal amount of dynamic overhead (checked casts) as price for simplicity/universality
-* Pay as you go; in particular, no effect on code not using GC
+* Pay as you go; in particular, no effect on code not using GC, no runtime type information unless requested
 * Don't introduce dependencies on GC for other features (e.g., using resources through tables)
 * Avoid generics or other complex type structure _if possible_
+* Make runtime type information explicit
 * Extend the design iteratively, ship a minimal set of functionality fast